Svetlana Zhiltsova

-Svetlana Alekseevna Zhiltsova (Светла́на Алексе́евна Жильцо́ва; born November 30, 1936) is a former Soviet TV presenter who was awarded the title Honored Artist of the RSFSR (1978).
+Svetlana Alekseevna Zhiltsova (Светла́на Алексе́евна Жильцо́ва; 30 November 1936 – 3 February 2026) was a Soviet television presenter who was awarded the title Honored Artist of the RSFSR (1978).

-Biography
+Life and career

-Svetlana Alekseevna Zhiltsova was born November 30, 1936, in Moscow.
+Svetlana Alekseevna Zhiltsova was born in Moscow on 30 November 1936.

 As a schoolgirl, she attended the art studio at the Moscow Pioneers Palace.
-After high school, she enrolled into the Institute of Foreign Languages (English Language Faculty).
+After high school, she enrolled on the Institute of Foreign Languages (English Language Faculty).
 After graduation she got a job in television, initially as a program guide broadcaster.

 Svetlana Zhiltsova hosted numerous children's programs, including Funny Notes, Alarm Clock, Good Night, Little Ones!, the magazine show Pioneer, and various quiz shows for youngsters.

-In 1961 she became the co-presenter of the popular comedy game show KVN, alongside Alexander Maslyakov.
+In 1961, she became the co-presenter of the popular comedy game show KVN, alongside Alexander Maslyakov.

-She has participated in several training programs in the English language.
-In Japan she has twice hosted Russian language educational TV projects.
+She participated in several training programs in the English language.
+In Japan she twice hosted Russian-language educational TV projects.

-In 1993 she left television.
-She taught at the Higher National School of Television, and has since retired.
+In 1993, she left television.
+Later, she taught at the Higher National School of Television, until retirement.

-In 2011 she was awarded the Order of Honor.
+In 2011, she was awarded the Order of Honor.

+Zhiltsova died on 3 February 2026, at the age of 89.